ashishdasnurkar/ashishdasnurkar.github.io/_posts/2014-11-25-different-ways-of-invoking-javascript-function.markdown

 #### 3. Invoking functions as constructors
 #### 4. Invoking functions using <code>apply()</code> and <code>call()</code> methods

+Before I dig into details of each type of function invocation, I must explain two important concepts two implicit parameters <code>argumetns</code> and <code>this</code> that are passed to every invoked function.

+### arguments *collection*

 Let's take a look at each of these methods in detail with sample code

 #### 1. Invoking functions as functions